gittiver/libexpatpp/README.md

 ## Running tests

+TBD describe how to run included Catch2 based tests

 ## xsdgen - generate C++ code from xsd files

 parses xml schemata and generates C++ code for types and elements